qrzn23/min/wip/confessions/content.md

 Stanlaws possessed the characteristic American faculty of doing anything and everything easily; of scoring superficial success.
 One day I called on him and found a large easel in his studio on which stood a vast canvas — evidently by Kelly.
 I congratulated him on his acquisition.
 He replied, rather huffily, that he had painted it himself.
 And the cream of the jest is that this hasty imitation of Kelly's imitations of Velasquez was accepted in the Salon on the strength of Stanlaws' American reputation!

 I gradually sickened of the atmosphere of Paris.
 It was all too easy.
 I flitted restlessly to London and back, and found no rest for the sole of my foot.
 I had even got engaged to be married, but returning after a week in London I was partly too shy to resume relations with my fiancée, and partly awake to the fact that we had drifted under the lee shore of matrimony out of sheer lack of moral energy.
 This lady claims notice principally as the model for several poems, notably (in Rosa Mundi, and other Love Songs) “The Kiss”, “Eileen” and the poems numbered 14, 15, 16, 18, 21 to 28.
-She was also the “Star” in The Star and the Garter, Which I wrote at this time; and the three women connected with the “Garter” were an English lady with a passion for either, an acrobat and model whom I called my boot-button girl because her face was “round and hard and small and pretty”, and thirdly Nina Olivier.
+She was also the “Star” in *The Star and the Garter*, Which I wrote at this time; and the three women connected with the “Garter” were an English lady with a passion for either, an acrobat and model whom I called my boot-button girl because her face was “round and hard and small and pretty”, and thirdly Nina Olivier.
 Nina is described in the poem itself and also in several lyrics, notably “The Rondel” — “You laughing little light of wickedness”.
 My adoration of Nina made her the most famous girl in the quarter for a dozen years and more.
 She figures, by the way, in my “Ordeal of Ida Pendragon”.

 The Star and the Garter contains some of my best lyrics and is also important as marking a new step in my poetic path.
 I had mastered form better than I had ever done before; I had welded lyrics into a continuous opus with an integral purpose, without artificiality, such as to some extent mars Orpheus and even Alice.
 I spent two days writing the poem; but I do not consider it a waste of time.